broccolijs/broccolijs.github.io/src/content/about.md

 </div>

-Broccoli parses the result of the `module.exports` from the `Brocfile.js`, and traverses up all of the connected nodes all the way to the source directories to produce this tree.
+Broccoli parses the result of the `export default` from the `Brocfile.js`, and traverses up all of the connected nodes all the way to the source directories to produce this tree.

 As Broccoli does this, it sets up the filesystem state for each plugin, creating an `outputPath` for each to write to.
 Broccoli normalizes each plugin into what it calls `nodes`, that contain information about the inputs and output of each item in the build pipeline.

 You may often encounter the term "tree" when reading plugin READMEs or in tutorials, just remember a tree is a